Thrinax excelsa

 Thrinax excelsa, commonly known as broad thatch, is a species of palm which is endemic to Jamaica.

 Description

 Thrinax excelsa is a fan palm with solitary stems that range from 3 to 11 m tall and 12.5 to 20 cm in diameter.
 Plants have between 6 and 17 palmately compound leaves with 52 to 65 leaflets.
 The inflorescences are arched and are not longer than the leaves.
 The bisexual flowers are small.
 The fruit are small, single-seeded, globose and white when mature.

 Distribution

-The species is endemic to Jamaica, which it grows between 300 and 500 m above sea level in the John Crow Mountains.
+The species is endemic to Jamaica, where it grows between 300 and 500 m above sea level in the John Crow Mountains.